 Work with a Chinese Influencer

-Influencer marketing was a huge trend in 2017, and it’s set to continue in 2018.
+Influencer marketing was a huge trend in 2017, and it’s set to continue.
 Many young people trust the words and recommendations of their peers and influencers more than traditional marketing.
 Getting the endorsement of a wanghong (internet celebrity) is an invaluable way to convert their social media fans into your customers.
 There has been a proliferation of agencies which help brands establish those connections.

 We wish you much success in attracting and nurturing your Chinese visitors, or should we say, 生意兴隆 (shēng yì xīng lóng) “May you be endowed with a thriving business and prosperous trade”.